regebro/supporting-python-3/source/intro.rst

 Python and its versions
 ---------------------------------------------------------------------------

-Since I started writing this book, Python 2.7 and Python 3.2 has been released.
+Since I started writing this book, Python 2.7 and Python 3.2 have been released.
 For the purposes of this book, Python 2.6 and Python 2.7 can be seen as equal.
 So most of the times the book says Python 2.6, you can read that as Python 2.6 or Python 2.7.